uber/vscode-bazel-bsp/README.md

 ## Features

 This extension is designed to provide integration between VS Code and Bazel BSP.
-It is inspired by the [New Bazel Plugin](https://lp.jetbrains.com/new-bazel-plugin/) for JetBrains products, allowing VS Code to leverage Bazel BSP as well.
+It is inspired by the [New Bazel Plugin](https://lp.jetbrains.com/new-bazel-plugin/) for JetBrains products, allowing VS Code to leverage a subset of Bazel BSP as well.

 - [Build Server Protocol](https://code.visualstudio.com/api/extension-guides/testing)
 - [Bazel BSP](https://github.com/JetBrains/bazel-bsp)

-The initial focus will be to build out several core workflows for to integrate Bazel BSP with VS Code's Test Explorer [Test Explorer](https://code.visualstudio.com/api/extension-guides/testing), including the following:
+The initial focus will be to build out several core workflows for to integrate Bazel BSP with VS Code's [Test Explorer](https://code.visualstudio.com/api/extension-guides/testing), including the following:
 - Server install, launch, initialization, and process management
 - Syncing available test targets and discovery of test cases beneath them
 - Execution of test targets and parsing/display of test results and run history